Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

-Then, we define $s_k^{\mathbb{T}}$ as a scalar proportional to the log-likelihood of generating the column vectors of $S$ in accordance with Algorithm \ref{alg:gen_enrich}.
-Specifically,

-where $S_{m,i}$ is the entry at row $m$ and column $i$ in matrix $S$.
+The generative process of the symptom progression matrix is summarized in Appendix \ref{apd:algorithm}.
+Then, we define $s_k^{\mathbb{T}}$ (Equation \ref{eq:s_k_trend_final}) as a scalar proportional to the log-likelihood of generating the column vectors of $S$ in accordance with Appendix \ref{apd:algorithm}. $S_{m,i}$ is the entry at row $m$ and column $i$ in matrix $S$.
 The second step of Equation \ref{eq:s_k_trend_final} is derived by expanding $\mathcal{L}\mathcal{N} \big( S_{i}| \tilde{\mathcal{G}}^{(k)}(t_i^{(k)}), I \big)$ using Equation \ref{eq:sigmoid_gauss_density} and then simplifying the resulting terms.
 The intuition is that the more likely the columns of $S$ can be observed from the generative process characterized by $\mathcal{G}^{(k)}(t)$, the stronger the evidence is that trend prototype $k$ exists in the symptom progression matrix of the focal patient.
 Equation \ref{eq:s_k_trend_final} ensures $0< s_k^{\mathbb{T}} < 1$, which means that the existence strength of trend prototypes has the same value range with symptom prototypes as defined by Equation \ref{eq:s_m_i}.
 Indeed, by comparing Equations \ref{eq:s_k_trend_final} and \ref{eq:s_m_i}, an obvious analogy can be established between the definition of $s_k^{\mathbb{T}}$ and $s_{o|m,i}^{\mathbb{S}}$.

-Lastly, we complete the definition of $s_k^{\mathbb{T}}$ by specifying the inference procedure of $t_0^{(k)}$.
-Because $t_0^{(k)}$ is used to generate the symptom progression matrix $S$, given $S$, we should be able to inversely infer $t_0^{(k)}$.
-Based on this intuition, we introduce an inference network, that takes $S$ and the observation timepoints $\langle t_1, t_2, \dots, t_{N} \rangle$ as input, and outputs $t_0^{(k)}$ as a negative scalar.
-Specifically, the inference network is defined as